Grosserly/h/README.md

 # h

-My custom version of [finalboss.org/h/](finalboss.org/h/), (in)complete with different pages and a MowtenDoo reference.
+My custom version of [finalboss.org/h/](finalboss.org/h/), (in)complete with several special pages and a MowtenDoo reference.

 Unfortunately, it is impossible to download `.php` files you don't own, so I can't get the orignal's `text.php`. `text.php` is what enabled the site to make a PNG out of text on the fly, so users could use whatever text they wanted.
 However, even if I _did_ have it, I wouldn't be able to use it in GitHub Pages because PHP isn't supported here, anyway.
 With the recent transition to SVG for text however, a no-PHP solution is closer than ever.
 It won't take much more before _all_ of finalboss.org/h/'s original functionality is replicated.